Bry50/Old-Smartphone-as-a-server/5_Home_Assistant.md

 The versions (eg :1.6.13) are optional, but I like to 'freeze' the versions to avoid surprises

-This gives instructions to pull ( download) the standard docker 'image' ( instructions) to build your 'container' (system).
+This pulls (downloads) the home assistant 'image' to build your 'container' (system).
 The volumes tell it where to store data and the network mode 'host' tells it not to isolate  each container as it would normally.

 #### 5.4) Docker-compose up

 When run for the first time, the following instruction will cause docker  to pull (download) and extract the files.
-This is time consuming on the Nexus.
+This is time consuming on the Nexus and drains the battery.
 ```
 sudo apt update
 sudo docker-compose pull